-Stena Line to furlough 600 employees in Britain and Ireland
+Ferry company Stena Line is to furlough 600 employees and make 150 redundant across Britain and Ireland.

 Stena Line said the measure was an unavoidable response to the coronavirus crisis and its impact on travel and transport in Europe.
 It warned there could be more cost-cutting measures on the cards as the crisis continues.